waffleio/waffle.io-takeout/INSTALL.md

 #### Hardware Requirements
  - We recommend at least 16GB of storage, and 3GB of memory.
- - Takeout supports any unix based distro with docker installed.
+ - Takeout supports any linux distro with docker installed.

 #### Prerequisites
 1. You need mongodb (v2.6) running somewhere.
 It's your responsibility to maintain your mongodb installation.